JingfeiPeng/NoteDown/README.md

 # CS398

-This repo contains the application and backend for a note taking app built as CS398 project
+This repo contains the application and backend for a markdown note taking app.
+The app targets Software developing students.
+Besides from creating folders and notes edit, the key featrues of the app are as follows:
+* calendar view and open file from calendar
+* insert image and display in markdown
+* markdown display and text customization (bold, italic, underline, strike through)
+* Different Code block syntax highlighting in markdown
+* Multi-theme support
+* Data stored both locally and remotely, and kept in sync.
+Will work offline.
+* Multi-platform support, Windows and MacOS

 ### Team members